woss/fork-polkadot-js-api/substrate/storage.md

 - **interface**: `api.query.staking.currentEra`
 - **summary**:   The current era index.

-  This is the latest planned era, depending on how session module queues the validator set, it might be active or not.
+  This is the latest planned era, depending on how the Session pallet queues the validator set, it might be active or not.

 ### earliestUnappliedSlash(): `Option<EraIndex>`
 - **interface**: `api.query.staking.earliestUnappliedSlash`